foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chives/faq.md

     No, these will be separate accounts.

 ??? faq "Changing the payout address"
     To change your payout address please use the GUI's "Edit Payout Instructions" button.
-When not using the GUI but editing the chia `config.yaml` directly please change the `payout_instructions` for your Plot NFT to your desired payout address.
+When not using the GUI but editing the chives `config.yaml` directly please change the `payout_instructions` for your Plot NFT to your desired payout address.
 The `payout_instructions` needs to be in puzzle hash form.

 ## EC